pforero/electopy/Readme.txt

 ELECTOPY project:

-Superfluid Library for Operations Transformations and Hacking
+Library for the analysis of electoral results.

 To install this magnificent library you must introduce this code: